 There isn’t just one revenue per available room formula — there are actually two, and they provide the same results.
 The first revenue per available room formula uses average daily room rate and occupancy rate.
 However, you can substitute another RevPAR formula that uses total room revenues and total number of available rooms.
 Therefore, you can perform the RevPAR calculation with either formula.

-Terms Used in the First Revenue per Available Room Formula
+Terms for the First RevPAR Formula

 We use these terms in the first revenue per available room formula: